Lfh404/csky/english/note.md

 ### [live off](https://cn.bing.com/dict/search?q=live+off) / rely on

-### For a goal to be achievied, it must be saturated with personal integrity and ample doses of [follow through](https://cn.bing.com/dict/search?q=follow+through)
+### For a goal to be achieved, it must be saturated with personal integrity and ample doses of [follow through](https://cn.bing.com/dict/search?q=follow+through)

 ### Increased [dexterity](https://cn.bing.com/dict/search?q=dexterity&FORM=BDVSP6&cc=cn) is based on the notion that a jack-of-all-trades is often the matter of none.